 Mantle, who had received a liver transplant in June 1995, died two months later at the age of 63.
 Years of alcohol abuse finally caught up to the Mick.

 Mantle, who was inducted into the Baseball Hall of Fame in 1974, will forever be a baseball legend of the game.
-He constructed one of the best careers in baseball history.
+The seven-time World Series champion constructed one of the best careers in baseball history.
 He also partied hard and paid the price for it.

 No one can deny The Mick was truly one-of-a-kind.